5 Strategy Tips to Win Your Golf One And Done Pool

 Because One and Done pools are heavily influenced by hitting tournament winners, and because you are competing in a pool against others, you always need to think about how your opponents are likely to behave.

-Early on in the pool, you shouldn’t obsess about this as much, though.
-The top golfers in a given week are likely to have higher popularity, but it’s all relative.
+You shouldn’t obsess about this early on in the pool as much, though.
+The top golfers in a given week will likely have higher popularity, but it’s all relative.
 There are more options to pick from in a Golf One and Done pool than in an NFL survivor pool, for instance, so you are less likely to see something like 40% of your pool’s picks concentrated on one specific choice (which does happen in NFL survivor pools).

-In looking over the 2024 pick data, in most tournaments we did not have an individual golfer with popularity over 20%, and those that did have a popular one tended to top out below 30%.
+Looking over the 2024 and 2025 pick data, we did not have an individual golfer with a popularity over 20% in most tournaments, and those that did had a popular one tended to top out below 30%.
+It was pretty rare to get higher than that.

-As you get deeper into the PGA season, though, you need to think about how overall pick popularity in your pool will go.
-If you are in a leading position, going with a more popular pick can keep you in front of a larger segment of the pool.
+As you get deeper into the PGA season, you need to think about how overall pick popularity in your pool will go.
+If you are in a leading position, a more popular pick can keep you in front of a larger pool segment.

-If you find yourself trailing in your pool’s leaderboard, on the other hand, you may need to pick a winner that few others will pick, giving yourself the chance to make a last-minute leap in the pool standings if the popular picks struggle, and your pick hits.
+If you find yourself trailing in your pool’s leaderboard, on the other hand, you may need to pick a winner that few others will choose, giving yourself the chance to make a last-minute leap in the pool standings if the popular picks struggle and your pick hits.

-In our Golf One And Done Picks, we provide an estimate of pick popularity, based on data we are receiving from pool hosting sites, as well as projections based on how picks have been made in the past.
-You can then choose to use that information as part of your pick strategy, when evaluating the golfers.
+In our Golf One And Done Picks, we estimate pick popularity based on data we are receiving from pool hosting sites and projections based on how picks have been made in the past.
+You can then use that information as part of your pick strategy when evaluating the golfers.

 The LIV Player Example